 Weekly communion, preaching from a lectionary, and songs composed from and named after prayers of ancient Saints were some of the first encounters I had with worship mindfully drawing from a historic tradition distinct from most American Evangelicalism.
 I experienced this in a safe place among people I judged to be genuine lovers of Jesus, and it affected me.
 It effectively unlocked and cracked open whatever insulating prejudice I may have had against liturgical worship.
 It refreshed my curiosity about what Christianity was like before the 16th century reformers came on the scene.
 And maybe most importantly, it awakened in my soul the intuition that God could be experienced sacramentally—through place and action and object.

 At the same time that my heart was warming to new ways of worship and my education had driven my mind toward Church history, I was serendipitously reconnected with an old friend who had found his way into the Anglican Communion (though he had grown up in the Church of God / Assemblies of God).
 My first visit with him to the congregation at which he was serving as a deacon unalterably shifted my religious course forever.
-I experienced an actual liturgy (from Greek leitourgia, meaning a public service, or a work of the people).
+I experienced an actual liturgy (from Greek leitourgia, meaning a public service, or a work on behalf of the people).
 There were set prayers prayed by a priest; there were Scripture readings from a lectionary; there was a Eucharistic prayer over bread and wine; there was an altar and a chalice and candles and vestments.
 What’s more, I participated in the liturgy.
 I responded “Thanks be to God” after the Scripture readings, I received Communion from the hand of the priest, and I diligently followed the liturgy as if I were an integral part of it because I was called upon to answer “Amen” to the prayers, not merely out of personal agreement or approval (as important as that is) but also as someone fulfilling a role.
 I learned that when attending a liturgy, one has a job to do.

 I had to know everything about Anglicanism.
 I was a dry sponge, and the history of Anglicanism was an ocean before me.
 So I started researching.
 I learned a ton in just a few short weeks.
 But to be honest, equally as important as the head knowledge I gained at that early stage was probably the impression made on my imagination of an ancient ethos: stone archways and rows of prayer candles, gold-embroidered vestments and clouds of incense.
 Anglicanism was an open door to the past: there in its traditions were echos of centuries of Christian worship.
 I finally had access to what my birth denomination had written off as unimportant, superfluous, or even dangerous.
 But I found it to be beautiful.

 What’s more, I learned that it was really old.
 Like, ancient—going all the way back to the time of the Apostles.
-My continued research in history and archaeology revealed a very liturgical New Testament Church (not just bible studies with a sermon as I had once thought), maintaining, as it were, the very liturgical life of synagogue and Temple worship.
-It was of course transformed by and re-centered on Jesus of Nazareth, but liturgical it remained nonetheless.
+My continued research in history and archaeology revealed a very liturgical New Testament Church (not just bible studies and sermons as I had once thought), maintaining, as it were, the very liturgical life of synagogue and Temple worship.
+It was of course transformed by and re-centered on Jesus the Messiah, but liturgical it remained nonetheless.
 Set prayers, chanting, processions, ranks of clergy, and sacramental actions were all part of the worshiping life of early Christians.
 These realities are recorded even more explicitly in the writings of 2nd century Christians like Ignatius of Antioch, Justin Martyr, Polycarp of Smyrna, and Irenaeus of Lyons.
 These men were only one or two generations removed from the Apostles themselves, some having known them personally and learned at their feet (like Ignatius and Polycarp).
 And they affirmed as normative and necessary certain ways of worship and church organization that have been utterly rejected or forgotten by many of today’s Protestant and Evangelical groups.

 As an Anglican I could connect to those ancient realities, beliefs, and practices.
 So I was confirmed into that communion and even helped plant a new Anglican congregation in Atlanta, mostly comprised of people from that Vineyard church, funny enough.
 Because we were almost entirely made up of people from Evangelical Protestant backgrounds, we started out very “low church,” that is, we were minimally liturgical and very casual.
 And our Anglican Book of Common Prayer made every provision to accommodate such a style—designed with options for people on a sliding scale of liturgical preferences.
 But as our church leadership learned more and more about the early Church, became more and more convinced of the theological significance of sacraments, and understood better that the form of one’s prayer reflects and reinforces one’s faith (lex orandi, lex credendi), our worship began to catch up with our theology.
 It became important to us that our worship was elevated, set apart from the casualness of everyday life, adorned with beauty, made both spiritual and sensual.
 It became vital to us, in other words, that we worship like the ancient Church.